 What happens next: looking ahead to national roll-out

-From September 2021, it will become a statutory requirement for all schools to offer, and all early career teachers to undertake, a two-year induction based on the ECF.
+From September 2021, it will become a statutory requirement for all schools to offer, and all early career teachers to undertake, a 2-year induction based on the ECF.
 Next year schools will be able to choose from three approaches to deliver an ECF-based induction to their early career teachers:

 Full induction programme